rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ![ai](./images/attrib-imp.png)

 21. Use Attribute Importance (AI) to identify important attributes for a given dependent attribute (LTV_BIN) in the given dataset.
+Attribute importance ranks attributes according to their significance in predicting a target. ore.odmAI produces a ranking of attributes and their importance values. ore.odmAI models differ from Oracle Data Mining AI models in these ways: a model object is not retained, and an R model object is not returned.
+Only the importance ranking created by the model is returned.

 AI for LTV_BIN (Exclude LTV_BIN from dataset)